A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 \subsection{Construction \& Programming}

-This KA is the most numerous in courses, with a total of 75 across all ten analysed universities.
-The undergraduate courses are by far more popular: 62 of the 75 courses are at the \bachelor level (across all universities), only 13 are at the \master level.
+This KA is the most frequent: a total of 75 courses across all ten analysed universities cover this KA.
+The undergraduate courses are by far more popular: 62 of the 75 courses are at the \bachelor level, only 13 are at the \master level.
 This is in line with the key idea that learning programming is a core competence of any computer science student and, as such, it has to be covered at the \bachelor level.
 This is further confirmed by the fact that only 12 courses are part of a SE-specific track or program.
 Within the 75 courses, 55 are also in the cluster `programming', denoting a course with the main goal of learning a programming paradigm or language.

 By analysing the 13 \master level courses, we observe that these cover advanced programming paradigms, including parallel programming (\RUG and \VU), web and cloud computing (\RUG), cryptography and security (\TUD, \UvA, \UL, \UT), and functional programming (\UU, \RU, \UvA).